robren/old-pelican-based-blog/content/deploy-to-gke.md

 container engine etc, then create some simple content in a subdirectory called "output" and proceed as  described below as 'build the image"

-If docker is not already installed it should be, here's a quick reminder of what I needed to do.
+If docker is not already installed, here's a quick reminder of what I needed to do.

 ## Refresher: Installing docker